Starfresh bottled drinking water from Malaysia recalled after bacteria detected: SFA

 The Starfresh brand of bottled drinking water was found to contain Pseudomonas aeruginosa, a common environmental bacteria, during a routine sampling by SFA.

+SFA said it has directed the importer, Radha Exports, to recall all the implicated products.
+They include the 1,500ml bottle of water with an expiry date of May 13, 2021 and the 500ml bottle of water which will expire on May 11, 2021.

+Radha Exports is behind the ABC Bargain Centre and ValuDollar discount store chains, a check on the importer's website showed.

-Pseudomonas aeruginosa can be found in faeces, soil, water and sewage, according to SFA.
+Pseudomonas aeruginosa can be found in faeces, soil, water and sewage, according to the agency.
 It can multiply in water environments and on the surface of suitable organic materials in contact with water.

-"Use or consumption of products contaminated with Pseudomonas aeruginosa can cause a range of infections but rarely causes serious illness in healthy individuals,” the agency added in a media release.
+"Use or consumption of products contaminated with Pseudomonas aeruginosa can cause a range of infections but rarely causes serious illness in healthy individuals,” SFA added in its media release.

 Healthy people may also develop mild illnesses such as skin rashes, according to the US Centers for Disease Control and Prevention (CDC), with the bacteria posing a much bigger threat to people with weakened immune systems, such as hospital patients or cancer patients.